gratipay/finances/README.md

 twain shall meet (more or less).
-Beyond the basic accounting principle that assets must equal liabilities plus equity, nearly as important for Gratipay is that escrow assets must always equal escrow liability: when people think we're holding their money, we better be holding their money!
+Beyond the basic accounting principle that assets must equal liabilities plus equity, nearly as important for Gratipay is that escrow assets must always equal escrow liability: when people think we're holding their money, we'd better be holding their money!

 Actually, though, our income from processing fees comes to us from our upstream processors commingled with escrow, *and* we want to keep our fee *income* as